Is it Worth Going to Kota?

 5. Be creative and active; draw, paint, write journal, pen a poem, go and play badminton for sometime after dinner.
 (Birthplace of a ‘shaayar’ (poet) inside me is Kota.)

-6. Read newspaper for sometime.
-It keeps us connected with the outer world and helps in combating ‘lonely’ feeling.
+6. Read the newspaper for sometime.
+It keeps us connected with the outer world and helps in combating ‘lonely’ feelings.

 Richa Naja Jain